School streets

 Further School Streets

-The introduction of more School Streets in Swindon will depend on the individual characteristics of schools being considered each year for a SSEZ and whether any sites are suitable for a School Street.
+The introduction of more School Streets in Swindon will depend on the individual characteristics of schools and the resources and budget available.

 Help us to improve this website